punchbiz2023/Tution_Billing-_system-/README.md

 6. Click "Go to Admin panel" and follow the steps:

-  Master Admin Login
+ i) Master Admin Login
       Login Credentials:
             Username: pradeep
             Password: punchbiz
   Navigate to the login page and enter the above credentials to access the Master Dashboard.

-  Add Branches
+ ii) Add Branches
     After logging in as Master Admin, go to the "Add Branch" section in the Master Dashboard.
     Fill out the branch details:
     Branch Name: eg(Erode).
     Username and Password: eg(punchbiz).

-  Subjects:
+ iii) Subjects:
     Hold down the Ctrl key (or Cmd on Mac) and left-click to select multiple subjects for the branch from the dropdown list.
     Click the "Add" button to create the branch.
     A confirmation message will appear if the branch is created successfully.